match-stick-model/actions-citizens-take/README.md

 * a list of funding opps https://github.com/fredexed/crypto-funding-ops

 Subscribe to this repo if you want to be updated about new research ideas and discussions.

+The Fund allows Matchstick to quickly assess, fund and grow solutions that can improve people’s lives.
+Financial and technological support is available for companies that are using technology in innovative ways to improve the world.